Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 2009 - 5-10m (15-35 ft) diameter impactor

-A large explosion occurred over Indonesia on 8 October 2009.
-The explosion was estimated to have released an energy equivalent to 20-50 ktons of TNT and the impacting asteroid was probably 5-10m (15-35 ft) in diameter.
-It was not seen ahead of time because the moon was nearly full and because there is no survey that scans all the sky, all the time.
-No fragments were recovered and there were no reports of blast damage, possibly because the explosion was over the ocean.
+A large explosion occurred over Indonesia on October 8, 2009.
+The explosion is estimated to have released an energy equivalent to 20-50 ktons of TNT and the impacting asteroid was probably 5-10m (15-35 ft) in diameter.
+The event was not seen ahead of time because the moon was nearly full and because there is no survey that scans the entire sky all the time.
+No fragments were recovered and there were no reports of blast damage, possibly because the explosion occured over the ocean.

 Sudan